Home Overview Spelling Grammar Usage Translate

 ROMANIZATION OF NON۔PEOPLESE WORDS

-Romanization is the conversion of words from languages with non-Latin alphabets (like Greek),
+Romanization is the conversion of words from languages with non-Latin alphabets (e.g. Greek),

-and words from langusges with no alphabets (like Chinese), into letters of the Latin (Roman) alphabet.
+and words from languages with no alphabets (e.g. Chinese), into letters of the Latin (Roman) alphabet.

-Except proper nouns, all foreign words which are not Peoplese words are italicized.
+Except proper nouns, all foreign words that are not Peoplese words are generally italicized.

 Peoplese Alike English uses mainland China’s pinyin romanization system, with the following exceptions: